Do you think you’re dealing with a shallow person?

-- We’ll explore what it means to be a shallow person
+- What it means to be a shallow person

 - Typical signs and common traits of shallow people